 I truly enjoy and excel at high-stakes intellectual property cases, but I have augmented my intellectual property expertise with several non-intellectual property matters.

 For example, with Geoffrey Harrison and Kenneth McNeil, I represent Maghreb Petroleum Exploration S.A. and Mideast Fund for Morocco Ltd. in a suit to enforce a $122 million judgment from a court in the Kingdom of Morocco against Patron Tequila co-founder John Paul DeJoria under Texas’s version of the Uniform Foreign Country Money Judgments Recognition Act.
 On September 30, 2015, the Fifth Circuit reversed the trial court’s determination that the Morocco Court judgment should not be recognized.
 Read the Fifth Circuit’s opinion here.
 In securing this result, I read and analyzed nearly every publicly available decision in the U.S. involving the Uniform Recognition Act.
-I hope to apply this deep understanding and experience with the Act to other foreign judgment enforcement matters.

 With Kenny Marks, Jonathan Ross, and others at Susman Godfrey, I represented the trustee of the Circuit City Liquidating Trust as an opt-out in an anti-trust class action matter regarding cathode ray tubes.
 We alleged that various manufacturers of cathode ray tubes used in televisions and computer monitors engaged in anti-competitive activity in violation of U.S. Anti-trust laws.
 The case settled before trial.